flannelhead/blackstar/README.md

 ## TODO
 As always, there's a plenty of room for improvement.
 For example:

-* Implement a "fast" preview rendering mode
 * Render more pretty pictures
 * Write a blog post about this!
 * Learn more about GHC and optimize the heck out of this
-* Faster Gaussian blur
+* Faster Gaussian blur (a minor thing)
+* Better CLI
+* Better instructions for Windows
 * Kerr metric (won't probably happen)

 Pull requests are welcome!
+If you find some cool scenes, I'd appreciate if you contributed them to this repository.